Please ensure Javascript is enabled for purposes of website accessibility

 This claim is based on a breach of the directors' duty to creditors which arises where the company is either insolvent, bordering on insolvency or an insolvent liquidation/ administration is probable.
 It is a breach of this duty for a director to fail to consider the interests of creditors by engaging in “insolvency-deepening activity” and failing to place the company into administration/ liquidation.
 Liability for trading misfeasance can arise even before insolvent liquidation has become inevitable and where there is thus no liability for wrongful trading at that stage.

-The judgment provides a good example of what may be construed as “insolvency-deepening activity”, in this case where directors entered into onerous and expensive finance transactions and had "last desperate throws of the dice" whilst the creditors took all the risk.
+The judgment provides a good example of what may be construed as “insolvency-deepening activity”, in this case where directors entered into onerous and expensive finance transactions and had "last desperate throws of the dice" while the creditors took all the risk.

 The Court left the question open as to whether there is a knowledge requirement for a trading misfeasance claim (that is to say, that the directors knew or ought to have known that insolvency was probable).
 However, the fact that the Judge made findings on the directors' knowledge suggests that this requirement likely applies.